Diabetic Ketoacidosis Management

 “Well-controlled diabetes is the leading cause of nothing!”
 Dr William Polonsky.
 (38)

-As healthcare professionals, we have the responsibility to ensure that our patients with diabetes are afforded the education and ongoing support necessary for them to successfully manage their specific disease process.
+As healthcare professionals, we have the responsibility to ensure that our patients with diabetes receive the education and ongoing support necessary to manage their specific disease process successfully.
 In doing so, we positively impact patient satisfaction, improve medication adherence rates, and lower the risk of long-term complications.

 Ask yourself...